National Institutes of Health: Later history

 In the 1960s, virologist and cancer researcher Chester M. Southam injected HeLa cancer cells into patients at the Jewish Chronic Disease Hospital.
 When three doctors resigned after refusing to inject patients without their consent, the experiment gained considerable media attention.
 The NIH was a major source of funding for Southam's research and required all research involving human subjects to obtain their consent before any experimentation.
 Upon investigating all of their grantee institutions, the NIH discovered that the majority of them did not protect the rights of human subjects.
 From then on, the NIH has required all grantee institutions to approve any research proposals involving human experimentation with review boards.

 In 1967, the Division of Regional Medical Programs was created to administer grants for research for heart disease, cancer, and strokes.
 That same year, the NIH director lobbied the White House for increased federal funding to increase research and the speed with which health benefits could be brought to the people.
 An advisory committee was formed to oversee the further development of the NIH and its research programs.
 By 1971, cancer research was in full force, and President Nixon signed the National Cancer Act, initiating a National Cancer Program, President's Cancer Panel, National Cancer Advisory Board, and 15 new research, training, and demonstration centers.

 Funding for the NIH has often been a source of contention in the US Congress, serving as a proxy for the political currents of the time.
 In 1992, the NIH encompassed nearly one percent of the federal government's operating budget and controlled more than 50 percent of all funding for health research, and 85 percent of all funding for health studies in universities.
 While government funding for research in other disciplines has been increasing at a rate similar to inflation since the 1970s, research funding for the NIH nearly tripled through the 1990s and early 2000s, but has remained relatively stagnant since then.

 By the 1990s, the NIH committee focus had shifted to DNA research and launched the Human Genome Project.

 On January 22, 2025, the Trump administration imposed an immediate freeze on meetings – such as grant review panels – as well as travel, communications, and hiring at the NIH, affecting $47.4 billion worth of activities.
+One year into Trump's second term, more than 5,800 NIH grants were cancelled or suspended at some point.
+Some grants were reinstated after court rulings, but as of January 2026 around 2,600 grants ($1.4 billion) are still suspended.